PHorg Logo

 San Francisco was then experiencing one of the most dramatic periods of the city's early life — the period known as the "bonanza days."
 The gold rush had abated and the mines were producing millions.
 Speculation was rife.
 Fortunes were made or lost over night.
 It is said that more than five hundred million dollars in paper was outstanding on the Exchange at one time, and fluctuations of fifty millions within a week were not unusual.

-The important figures of these stirring times made the Palace their home.
+The important figures of these stirring times made The Palace Hotel their home.
 Its registers show the names of every prominent traveler of those days.
 Today it is the home of many of the social and financial leaders of the West.
-The cream of the world's travel comes to the Palace, drawn by the fame of its cuisine and service, a fame which has come down through half a century, and which has become a tradition closely interwoven with the state's oldest and finest families.
+The cream of the world's travel comes to The Palace, drawn by the fame of its cuisine and service, a fame which has come down through half a century, and which has become a tradition closely interwoven with the state's oldest and finest families.

 FAR-FAMED

-From the day of its opening, until the conflagration of 1906, when, with the entire down-town portion of the city, it was totally destroyed, the Palace, without question, was the West's most famous hotel.
+From the day of its opening, until the conflagration of 1906, when, with the entire down-town portion of the city, it was totally destroyed, The Palace, without question, was the West's most famous hotel.

 THE NEW PALACE

-The Palace of today is a magnificent structure of steel, concrete and brick, covering practically two acres in the heart of the West's most fascinating city.
+The Palace Hotel of today is a magnificent structure of steel, concrete and brick, covering practically two acres in the heart of the West's most fascinating city.
 From a point of construction it is without a superior.
 Absolutely fireproof, it offers a luxurious $8,000,000.00 home to the resident or traveler.

 THE OLD COURT

 The original Palace was built in the form of a hollow square surrounding a great Sun Court filled with palms and flowers.
 The traveler never forgot the unique experience of-driving into this court over a graveled road, and entering this metropolitan hotel from its tropical gardens.
-Thus, the fame of the Palace spread far and near.
+Thus, the fame of The Palace Hotel spread far and near.

 THE NEW PALM COURT